MaRDI4NFDI/docker-importer/README.md

 # docker-importer
 Import data from external data sources into the portal.

-The docker-importer is a docker container which has functionalities for metadataimport.
+The docker-importer is a docker container which has functionalities for metadata import.
 Currently the following sources are supported:
 * Wikidata
 * zbMATH